-- 1. To raise all the channel frequencies first check for a jumper installed at C13 or C14, either above or below the p.c. board.
-If present, remove it, install a 270 pF capacitor at C13, and recheck all channel frequencies.
+- 1. To raise all channel frequencies first check for a jumper at C13 or C14, either above or below the p.c. board.
+If present, remove it, install a 270 pF capacitor at C13, and recheck all frequencies.
 If they still need to go higher, replace C13 with a lower value capacitor and then check all frequencies again. - 2.
-To lower all the channel frequencies first check for a jumper installed at C14, either above or below the p.c. board.
+To lower all the channel frequencies first check for jumper installed at C14, either above or below the p.c. board.
 If present, the frequency cannot be lowered because it is already as low as it can go.
 In this case, replace X11 and then go back to Part A, Step 6.
-If there is no jumper, replace C13 with a higher value capacitor and recheck all channel frequencies.
-If the frequencies are not low enough, install an additional capacitor at C14 and recheck all frequencies.
-If the frequencies.
-If the frequencies.
-If the frequencies are still not low enough, replace C13 and C14 with a jumper and recheck all channel frequencies again. - 3.
+If there is no jumper, replace C13 with a higher value capacitor and recheck all channel frequencies, If the frequencies are not low enough, install and additional capacitor at C14 and recheck all frequencies.
+If the frequencies are still low enough, replace C13 and C14 with a jumper and recheck all channel frequencies again. - 3.
 Unkey the transmitter.